HEnquist/camilladsp/README.md

 - Debian/Ubuntu etc: ```sudo apt-get install jack libjack-dev```
 - Arch:  ```sudo pacman -S jack```

-Example 1: You want `alsa-backend`, `pulse-backend`, `websocket` and `FFTW`.
-The first three are included by default so you only need to add `FFTW`:
+Example 1: You want `alsa-backend`, `websocket`, `pulse-backend` and `FFTW`.
+The first two are included by default so you only need to add `FFTW` and `pulse-backend`:
 ```
-cargo build --release --features FFTW
+cargo build --release --features FFTW --features pulse-backend
 (or)
-cargo install --path . --features FFTW
+cargo install --path . --features FFTW --features pulse-backend
 ```

-Example 2: You want `alsa-backend`, `websocket`, `32bit` and `FFTW`.
-Since you don't want `pulse-backend` you have to disable the defaults, and then add both `alsa-backend` and `websocket`:
+Example 2: You want `alsa-backend`, `32bit` and `FFTW`.
+Since you don't want `websocket` you have to disable the defaults, and then add back `alsa-backend`:
 ```
-cargo build --release --no-default-features --features alsa-backend --features websocket --features FFTW --features 32bit
+cargo build --release --no-default-features --features alsa-backend --features FFTW --features 32bit
 (or)
-cargo install --path . --no-default-features --features alsa-backend --features websocket --features FFTW --features 32bit
+cargo install --path . --no-default-features --features alsa-backend --features FFTW --features 32bit
 ```

 ## Optimize for your system